 - C13.1.
-Coaches and support staff must wear appropriate attire when on the sideline, preferably in a similar style to their team. - C13.2.
+Coaches and support staff must wear appropriate attire when on the sideline, preferably in a similar style to their team, but preferably in a colour that distinguishes them from their - C13.2.
 Coaches and support staff may be requested to change their attire, where possible, if, for example, it clashes with that of relevant WFDF Officials.